 Common methods of property fraud

-Email hacking in property transactions poses a significant risk.
+Email hacking in property transactions poses a huge risk.
 Fraudsters intercept communications between buyers, sellers, and solicitors to divert funds.

 They manipulate bank details, leading clients to transfer money to fraudulent accounts.
-Awareness and verification are key to mitigating this threat.
+Awareness and verification are required to mitigate this threat.

 Investment scams targeting properties